 Criteria For Selecting The Right Keywords

 Finding a list of potential keywords is the easy part.
-But you need to ensure that only those keywords reach your website which can truly help bump your search visibility.
+But you need to ensure that only those keywords reach your website, which can truly help boost your search visibility.
 Here are 4 key factors that you need to consider when finalizing your keywords.

 If there are mostly product or category pages coming, it means that the keyword has commercial value so you need to target them.

-The key lies in understanding the difference between the informational keywords which are used to gather information regarding a topic versus, transactional keywords, where the intention is to get to a page to buy something from it.
+The key lies in understanding the difference between informational keywords, which are used to gather information regarding a topic, versus transactional keywords, where the intention is to get to a page to buy something from it.

 If you are just starting out, it wouldn’t be a smart move to target densely-searched keywords.
 Once you find your footing, you can gradually target more broad keywords with a high volume.